Parts of this interview are also available as a podcast.

 This might seem strange, even scary, given that the equations are used all over the place, all the time — meteorology and aircraft design are just two examples.
 The fact is that, in the cases we can compute, approximate solutions do seem to give an accurate description of the motion of fluids.
 What we don't know is what, if anything, the model given by the Navier-Stokes equations tells us about the exact nature of fluid flow.

 "Many things could happen," says Markowich, "The theorem [that there exists a physically reasonable solution] could be true, or it could be false.
 In that case we have to re-think our model, or our intuition of nature."
 But even if the theorem turned out to be false, this would not render existing methods to model aerofoils or space craft useless overnight.
-"In practise, things are done by numerical computations.
+"In practice, things are done by numerical computations.
 Very often we do observe very large velocity fields, and they could correspond to mathematically infinite ones.
 But people know how to deal with large velocity fields that occur locally.
 I don't think [the theorem being false] would change a lot in an engineering context.
 But it may very well change our conception of fluid flow."
+(You can find out more about computational fluid dynamics here.)

 Plane taking off from Rio de Janeiro's City Airport.
 Photo: Peter Markowich.